kip-dk/angular-xrm-webresource/README.md

 This will start the ng development server and open a new browser window.
 You should see something like "app works!" in your browser window.

-## Deploy the application to your Dynamic 365
+## Deploy the application to your Dynamics 365

-Next step is to deploy the application so it can run under Dynamic 365 as web resource.
-This is actually quite simple, because the only thing we need to do is to create a build, and then upload the files in the build as WebResources in our Dynamic 365 solution.
+Next step is to deploy the application so it can run under Dynamics 365 as a WebResource.
+This is actually quite simple, because the only thing we need to do is to create a build, and then upload the files in the build as WebResources in our Dynamics 365 solution.
 As our project grows in size this can become a time consuming task due to the amount of files that must be uploaded and managed individually.
-Luckily the dynamic 365 SDK allow us to automate the process.
+Luckily the dynamics 365 SDK allow us to automate the process.
 Below I will take you through the process – step by step, however the Deploy command line tool actually contains all the code for a fully automated process.
 So if you are a lucky rider, you might just dive directly into the code.

 ### But first we need to to establish a build process

 An angular project is basically just a bunch of html, css and typescript files.
-Alle these files need to be compiled into a workable web solution to be deployed under Dynamic 365.
-Dynamic 365 do understand html and css, but there is no direct support for typescript.
+Alle these files need to be compiled into a workable web solution to be deployed under Dynamics 365.
+Dynamics 365 do understand html and css, but there is no direct support for typescript.
 The angular cli build process it the perfect tool to prepare files for upload.
-Below the manual process for doing this.
+Below the manual process for creating a production ready build.

 Open a command line tool and navigate to your angular page folder